DisaraMethmali/LMS_Demo/README.md

 # Create and set up Flask backend
 mkdir backend
 cd backend

-python -m venv venv               # Create virtual environment source venv/bin/activate          # Activate virtual environment (for Linux/Mac)
-# For Windows
-# venv\Scripts\activate
-pip install Flask flask-cors      # Install Flask and CORS
+# Install Flask and CORS
+pip install Flask flask-cors

 Replace username, password, and lms_demo with your actual MySQL username, password, and the database name you created.